Kentucky Radiology Error Attorneys

 If you are too injured or ill to travel to us, we can arrange a phone or video conference.
 We also make hospital visits when necessary.

 Lexington & Louisville radiology error lawyers working for you

 Medical malpractice cases can be complicated, and radiology error cases can be even more complex.
-The Kentucky radiology error attorneys at Wilt & Associates have the experience to handle these types of claims with the compassion and understanding you need.
+The Kentucky radiology error attorneys at Wilt Injury Lawyers have the experience to handle these types of claims with the compassion and understanding you need.
 To schedule a free, no-obligation consultation, call 502-253-9110 or fill out our contact form today.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.